 • 60 0.00%

 Upcasting Fireball from 3rd (8d6) to 5th-level slot (10d6) ALSO usually means a higher caster level → typically +1 to DC (for prepared casters who upcast at higher proficiency).
 The DC bump compounds: more raw damage AND a smaller P(save).
-The right panel shows 10d6 at DC 17 — both effects stacked.
+The right panel shows 10d6 at DC 17, both effects stacked.

 The AOE multiplier — why DEX +0 minions are Fireball food

 Per-cast damage scales with target count.
-Per RAW the dice are rolled once and each target saves independently — so the per-cast distribution isn't a simple convolution; it's the joint distribution of one shared damage roll and N independent Bernoulli saves.
+Per RAW the dice are rolled once and each target saves independently, so the per-cast distribution isn't a simple convolution.
+It's the joint distribution of one shared damage roll and N independent Bernoulli saves.
 The engine computes this exactly via the t<N> postfix on save expressions.

 Same Fireball, three pod sizes, all at DC 15 vs +5 DEX save: